RandyMcMillan/AudioHost/README.md

     AudioHost Cordova (iOS) plugin
     Map hotspots to trigger audio events.

+    This is wtill a work in progress but if functional.
-    more info and documentation to come.
+    More info and documentation to come.

-    -RM
+    @RandyMcMillan

 ![image](https://github.com/RandyMcMillan/AudioHost/raw/master/keyValues.png)